 - 3/16" Allen Wrench - 1.
-Loosen, but do not remove, the two Allen screws that secure the wheel lock clamp to the frame.
+Loosen the two Allen screws that secure the wheel lock clamp to the frame.
 See Figure 10-3. - 2.
 Slide the wheel lock out of the clamp. - 3.
-Slide the new wheel lock into the wheel lock clamp, but do not tighten the Allen screws. - 4.
-Follow the procedures under "Compact Scissor Lock Adjusting" on page 10-2 to position and secure the new wheel lock.
+Slide the new Composite Scissor Lock into the wheel lock clamp, but do not tighten the two Allen screws. - 4.
+Follow the procedures under "Compact Composite Scissor Lock Adjusting" on page 10-2 to position and secure the new Scissor Lock.